Information about Barrier Methods of Birth Control

 A diaphragm is a circular, rubber cap-like shield that is put inside the vagina before intercourse to cover the cervix.
 It is made of a metal spring that is covered with latex.
 Diaphragms come in several different sizes (from 50 to 90 mm in diameter) and types (coil, flat, or arcing, depending on the the rim of the spring).
 It is essential that diaphragms be fitted properly, because an incorrect fit can cause discomfort and vaginal ulceration (sores).

-It is also important that women insert it correctly, so it covers the cervix and upper vagina.
+It is also important that women insert a diaphragm correctly, so it covers the cervix and upper vagina.
 Questions about insertion should be answered by a health care provider.

 Diaphragms are always used with spermicides, although it is not at all clear how much extra protection the spermicide provides.
 The diaphragm can be inserted several hours before intercourse.
 The diaphragm should not be removed if intercourse is repeated; simply add more spermicide.
 It should be left in place for at least 6 hours after sex to provide complete immobilization of the sperm.